UX Case Study: Working Bikes Website Redesign

 Due to resource constraints, a flexible and smart approach to user research and testing proved to be critical to this project.
 By utilizing a combination of remote and in-person research and testing methods, I was able to collect feedback early and often throughout the stages of the project.

 This project also highlighted the importance of thoughtful, clear content strategy.
 While Working Bikes’ primary mission is to donate bikes to communities in need, it is widely known and believed to be just another used bike shop — and the website is a key tool for messaging their brand, activities, and impacts to both new and potential customers.
 Throughout the design process, I was able to closely examine both the strengths and weaknesses in how existing content conveyed the organizational mission, and was able to propose designs that communicated content in more streamlined, simplified, and consistent ways.

-Further extensions of the project should involve the development of additional user personas that reflect other target audiences, such as funders, large-scale donors, and staff of partnering community organizations.
+Further work on this project should involve the development of additional user personas that reflect other target audiences, such as funders, large-scale donors, and staff of partnering community organizations.
 It would also be critical to gather specific input from Working Bikes staff about the in-house capacity to update and maintain the website.
-Finally, this project could be enhanced through further design and testing of key user flows, including scheduling a bike donation, contacting the shop, ordering items, subscribing for the newsletter, and donating funds.